aga10/ClientSide/README.md

 # Problem Set 01

-This repository contains practice exercises for the _Client-Side Development_ course at UWF.
+This repository contains practice exercises for the _Client-Side Programming_ course at UWF.
 This content was originally developed by [Joel Ross](http://faculty.washington.edu/joelross/) at the UW iSchool.

 To complete this problem set, follow the instructions in the `README.md` file for each problem.